wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * An evacuation drill has personnel follow the exiting or shelter-in-place guidelines for a particular disaster type.
    <br /><br />

-Fire extinguisher classes:
+Fire extinguisher classes and suppression:
-   * Class A - ordinary combustibles.
+   * Class A - ordinary combustibles (paper, wood) - Water, soda acid powders
-   * Class B - flammable liquids and flammable gases.
+   * Class B - flammable liquids and flammable gases - CO2, Halon, soda acid
-   * Class C - electrical equipment.
+   * Class C - electrical equipment - CO2, Halon
-   * Class D - combustible metals.
+   * Class D - combustible metals - Dry powder
-   * Class K - cooking oil or fat.
+   * Class K - cooking oil or fat (grease, oil) - Alkaline mixture
    <br /><br />

+Incipient smoke detection detects chemicals released during early stage of fire.

 A dry pipe system (filled with pressurized air.
 <strong>Preaction</strong> extinguisher pipe sprinkler heads holds a thermal-fusible link that melts before the water is released.
-This is currently the recommended system for a computer room.
+This is currently the recommended system for computer rooms.

 Locks:
    * A warded lock has a spring-loaded bolt with a notch in it.
 The lock has wards or metal projections inside the lock with which the key will match and enable opening the lock.